kensanata/spellcasters/Agrimach.md

-**Cloudkill** (5) calls forth a deathly cloud of yellow-green gas that spreads slowly for 1h with 20ft/rd, creeping along the ground, seeping into openings, killing any creature with less than 4 HD; creatures with more HD must make a save vs. poison or die.
+**Cloudkill** (5) calls forth a deathly cloud of yellow-green gas that spreads slowly for 1h with 20ft/rd, creeping along the ground, seeping into openings, killing any creature with less than 4 HD; creatures with more HD must save vs. poison or die.
 Even if they make the save, they take 1 damage/rd.
 Thus, remaining inside the cloud kills almost anybody.
 As it spreads for over a mile in all directions, it creates a true dead zone.
 Creatures immune to poison are not affected.